 2. Second-wife syndrome

 Kranti says, “As a first wife, you would maybe marry your partner and their family.
 As a second wife, you go a step further and marry a partner, their family, their kids, and in some ways, even their ex.
-It’s not just a family, it’s a whole extended family and it’s possible you end up feeling like the proverbial square peg in a round hole.
+It’s not just a family, it’s a whole extended family and you may end up feeling like the proverbial square peg in a round hole.
 But as a second wife, it is key to be able to navigate your way through awkward or uncomfortable situations.”

 3. Ready to be a stepmom?